bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

       So it essentially just moves left and right.
     * The velocity (or momentum) changes in two ways: (a) As it moves left and right, it gains or loses potential energy.
 This translates into kinetic energy affecting the velocity (and momentum).
-As it approaches an potential "uphill" its movement along the 1D axis slows in that direction, similarly when on a potential "downhill" its movement speeds up along the 1D axis in that direction.
+As it approaches a potential "uphill" its movement along the 1D axis slows in that direction, similarly when on a potential "downhill" its movement speeds up along the 1D axis in that direction.